I'm based in the UK at the northern end of England, a few miles from Scotland. But I work for customers around the world.

 I'm excited to launch a new section on my website about the Royalty Cinema.
 The Archive Collection features a high quality version of the documentary and more than two hours of additional video and film — unused footage, out-takes and other video of Gosforth from the same period.

-I shot the documentary "Last Reel at the Royalty" in 1981 when I was still a teenager.
+I shot the documentary "Last Reel at the Royalty" towards the end of 1981 when I was still a teenager.
 It runs for 27 minutes and is about the closure of the cinema.

-Last Reel At the Royalty It's great that years later it continues to be viewed on a daily basis.
+It's great that 43 years later it continues to be viewed on a daily basis.

 Most of the extras are available for the first time.
 To prepare them for the website I went back to the master videotapes and made new uncompressed digital transfers to work from.
 Thanks to advances in storage over the last decade, these huge digital files (27Gb per hour) can be stored for the future now.